fbpx

 My Verdict - The WINNER is Mykonos

-One of my biggest motivations for visiting Greece is my love of Greek food.
+My biggest motivation for visiting Greece is my love of Greek food.
 We loved sampling the food from several small family-owned tavernas around the island.
-Be weary, Mykonos and Santorini have many tourist trap restaurants, but even they serve good food most of the time.
+But be aware!
+Mykonos and Santorini have many tourist trap restaurants, but even they serve good food most of the time, just very expensive.

 Where are the best restaurants to eat in Mykonos?